GPT-5 Migration Playbook for Developers in 2026

 Observability and Monitoring

-First, a token usage dashboard broken down by endpoint, user tier, and model version.
-GPT-5's token counting behaves slightly differently, and you'll want visibility into actual consumption patterns from day one.
+First, create a token usage dashboard broken down by endpoint, user tier, and model version.
+You need visibility into actual consumption from day one, especially if the new model changes answer length or retrieval payload size.

 What Nobody Tells You